-The bad news is that my migraine frequency has remained the same, or possibly increased.
-We’re not reading too much into that right now.
+I’m not reading too much into that right now.
 My doctor is handling it, and I am gladly giving it to him.
-I am not in charge of that problem.
-I used to lie awake for hours worrying about it, and then I’d think, hmm, I am not getting paid six figures to figure this out, HE is.
-And then I would get another migraine because I had been up for hours worrying about it.
+Despite what I used to believe, I am not in charge of that problem.
+I used to lie awake for hours worrying about it, then realize, gee, I’m not getting paid six figures to figure this out.
+Then I’d get another migraine from getting no sleep from fretting about it.

 I’ve been doing some spiritual homework lately, and I’ve realized that fear is my biggest obstacle in life.
-I actually just made this discovery on my own last week.
+I just made this discovery on my own last week.

-I need to ditch that “friend”.
+I need to ditch that “friend.”

 However, that “friend” doesn’t seem to get the hint.

 On November 1st, I saw a tweet from a woman who said that if you utter the words rabbit, rabbit, rabbit on the first of the month, it brings good luck into your month.

 While I am not very superstitious, I am willing to try anything to make this year better.
 So I said it aloud to no one…

 Soon after, I remembered reading an article the day before (also on Twitter) about new literary agents to seek if you had recently finished writing a book.

 In the article I saw a picture of a bubbly blonde literary agent who is interested in non-fiction books, and I immediately liked her, but what really grabbed me was that she owns pet rabbits.